IrinaM09/DockerApp/README.md

 # DockerApp
-This repo is used in together with DockerHub the automatically build an application that stores TODOs per user.
+This repo is used together with DockerHub to automatically build a Weather Application.\
+You can enter as a guest or sign up for an account in which case you can save and delete your favourite locations.

 ### Arhitecture ###
 - Angular